 Eat low-carb vegetables.

-It is still important to avoid high carb foods like grains, legumes, potatoes, etc., because ApoE gene or not, it is well established that carbohydrate consumption also increases the risk for Alzheimer’s and cardiovascular disease and causes an elevation in cholesterol, triglycerides, etc. Dr. William Davis points out, that it is not just the fat that needs moderated in the ApoE4 gene mutation, but carb as well to avoid the elevations in LDL.
+It is still important to avoid high carb foods like grains, legumes, potatoes, etc., because ApoE gene or not, it is well established that carbohydrate consumption also increases the risk for Alzheimer’s and cardiovascular disease and causes an elevation in cholesterol, triglycerides, etc. Dr. William Davis points out, that it is not just the fat that needs to be moderated in the ApoE4 gene mutation, but carb as well to avoid the elevations in LDL.

 With these simple modifications, the diet will still be in line with the basic Paleo principles.
 Having the ApoE4 mutation does not negate what we know to be true.